 Degeneration of discs and spinal (facet) joints, which can also lead to spinal stenosis (narrowing of the spinal canal, causing nerve impingement), are common factors in both types of adult scoliosis.
 Whilst adult idiopathic scoliosis can appear in both thoracic and lumbar spine, adult degenerative scoliosis usually occurs in the lumbar spine.
 When viewed from the side, the lumbar spine often appears to have flattened, loosing its normal curve (lordosis).

-According to the Scoliosis Research Society, the 2 most common symptoms of adult idiopathic scoliosis are low back pain and stiffness.
+2 most common symptoms of adult idiopathic scoliosis are low back pain and stiffness.
 Depending on the extent of degeneration in the spine, other symptoms include numbness, cramping and shooting pain in the legs due to nerve impingement; and fatigue to due the strain on back and leg muscles.
 Back pain; numbness; and shooting pain down the leg are symptoms associated with adult degenerative scoliosis.

 The Schroth Method can help adults with scoliosis turn the 'Vicious Cycle into a Virtuous Cycle'.
 A program of customized Schroth scoliosis specific exercises can improve postural alignment, mobility, provide relief pain, stop progression. and improve overall health related quality of life.